Knee replacement surgery is increasing exponentially, much more than other joint operations.

-Orthotics are individually prescribed insoles for your shoes that will help support your foot and leg.
-They can be orthotics that are prefabricated and off the shelf or they can be a customised device made from a cast of your foot.
-The aim of orthotics is to help your foot into the best position and to help control movement in the foot.
-This support will help with pain in the foot or further up the legs or even back and shoulder pain.
+Orthotics or Shoe Insoles are specially prescribed insoles to suit your foot type.
+They can be simple additions to the insoles in your shoes or they can be a customised device made from a cast of your foot.
+The aim of orthotics is to support the foot into a good position and to help control motion in the foot.
+This support will help with pain in the foot or further up the legs and also helps with back and shoulder pain.
 If we support the body into the best position, it will help movements to be painfree.
 Continue reading

 CARRIE CURLEY Pilates Instructor & Personal Trainer.
 Carrie is a graduate of Athlone Institute of Technology; she holds a degree in Toxicology.
 While she enjoyed studying the sciences, she soon learned that a career in science was not for her.